webyrd/Barliman/README.md

 ![append example 5 -- ](https://github.com/webyrd/Barliman/blob/master/screen_shots/2016_june_03/append/append10.jpg "append example 5 -- ")

 Screenshot 6 shows (logic) variables (the `,A` and `,B` and `,C`) representing unknown subexpressions in `append`.
-Given the partially-specified defintion of `append` in the `Scheme Definition`, along with the three tests, Barliman is able to correctly "guess" the code corresponding to these variables.
+Given the partially-specified defintion of `append` in the `Scheme Definition` edit pane, along with the three tests, Barliman is able to correctly "guess" the code corresponding to these variables.
 The correct and complete definition of `append` is displayed in the `Best Guess` pane.
 Barliman guesses the correct code in this case in a second or less.

 #### screenshot 6: